Like most people, you probably have a preferred morning beverage. For some, it's tea, and for others, coffee.

 In addition to these general differences, a wide variety of tea and coffee is available, each with its unique taste.
 Thousands of different types of tea are grown in other regions and processed differently.
 Coffee also varies widely in taste, depending on the bean variety and how it is roasted.

 So when it comes down to it, the difference in taste between tea and coffee comes down to personal preference.
 Some people prefer the strong flavor of coffee, while others find it bitter and the more subtle flavor of the tea.
-Ultimately, it's up to you to decide which beverage you prefer!
+Ultimately, it's up to you to select the beverage of your choice!

 The difference in caffeine content